 Weaving her story from the cast of characters who work out of the corporate office in Coral Gables, Karen relied upon her “limited” experience of writing and illustrating children’s books to accomplish her goals.
 This is a children’s book written for adults.

 Karen is not only a self-published author, she is a seamstress and fabric designer.
 She keeps her grandchildren clothed in character costumes and everyday wear made from custom fabric.

 She is not an illustrator but enjoys working in Adobe Photoshop to create her art.
 Learning to illustrate is on her bucket list.

 - Graphic artist

 - Fabric artist

 - Self-publisher of six children’s books (November 2020)

 - Full-time Real Estate trainer.

-Karen has made and designed her granddaughters’ princesses costumes, and she designed and constructed the costume worn by Azuka, the Nigerian Prince, in Act II of the 2017-present of the Fort Lauderdale Christmas Pageant (featured in gold in the picture to the left of this copy).
+Karen designed and constructed the costume worn by Azuka Momah, the Nigerian Prince, in Act II of the 2017-2019 Fort Lauderdale Christmas Pageant (featured in gold in the picture to the left of this copy).

-She is currently a member of First Baptist Fort Lauderdale and has committed to a trip in July of 2020 to Oberammergau and Eastern Europe for the Passion play (which only occurs every 10 years since the 1600s).
+She is currently a member of First Baptist Fort Lauderdale and had committed to a trip in July of 2020 to Oberammergau and Eastern Europe for the Passion play (which only occurs every 10 years since the 1600s).
 The Sanctuary Choir is scheduled to perform four concerts (possibly including Mondsee Abbey, the Sound of Music church), during the trip.
 However, because of the 2020 pandemic, the trip was cancelled.
 That was a mishap of missed opportunities — but again, things happen for a reason.